Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 We must ask ourselves, why do these *engineers* do not have the proper skillsets?
 Because the education system here is not based upon real-world practical knowledge.
 Most of the engineers who are successful in their career are due to self-taught knowledge.
-What we can do is encourage curiosity and motivate youngsters to learn themselves.

 The education system needs a major reform, The Government Of India has introduced NEP (National Education Policy) that *attempts* to fix this problem.